Online Undergraduate & Graduate Programs — March Start

 Academic Background

-Certified Financial Planner Program, University of California at Los Angeles
+University of California at Los Angeles, Certified Financial Planner Program

 Fast Facts

-My approach will combine theoretical foundations with significant practical experiences to prepare students with skills, knowledge, and confidence to contribute in their post academic careers immediately, with impact, influence, effectiveness, and success.
+My approach will combine theoretical foundations with significant practical experiences to prepare students with skills, knowledge, and confidence to contribute in their post academic careers immediately, with impact, influence, effectiveness, and ultimately achieving success.

 Contrary to conventional wisdom, I do believe that there are “bad” questions if they can be answered independently with effort.
 Self reliance, initiative, and resourcefulness will be recognized and rewarded, hopefully in life, definitely in my classroom.
 Paradoxically, your success will be driven by your ability to collaborate, work effectively with others, and lead yourselves with humility.
-Interweaving with this apparent contradiction, is that you have to learn how to fail successfully: not repeating but learning from your mistakes to succeed with resiliency, grit, and perseverance.
+Interweaving with this apparent contradiction, is that you have to learn how to fail correctly – not repeating mistakes- to become successful with resiliency, grit, and perseverance.

-Finally, a person can calculate- and know- the price of everything but the value of nothing.
-My goal is to help students develop critical analytical skills to understand the value any investable asset, and most importantly, life.
+Finally, a person can calculate- and know- the price of everything, but know the value of nothing.
+My approach is to help students develop critical analytical skills to understand the value of investments, assets, and life.

 Sir John Templeton famously summed up investing by stating that “bull markets are born on pessimism, grown on skepticism, mature on optimism, and die on euphoria.
 The point of maximum pessimism is the best time to buy, and the moment of maximum optimism is the best time to sell.”

-Extrapolating Templeton’s maxim to life, love and career: when things feel like they will continue on an unending, uninterrupted ever increasing upward positive trend, or the corollary, of feeling like things will never get better when times are tough, the true leader will block out the noise, stay grounded, and maintain focus to make thoughtful, considered decisions.
+Extrapolating Templeton’s maxim to life, love and career, when things feel like they will continue on an unending, uninterrupted ever increasing upward positive trend, or the corollary, of feeling like things will never get better when times are tough, the true leader will block out the noise, stay grounded, maintain focus, and make unemotional decisions.
+Rely on empirical data to drive decision making.
+When you have less than optimal information, resist emotionally untethered decision making based on fear or greed.
+Decisions without data is just guessing.